Qiming-C/YYDS-EleNa/developer-doc.md

 ### A\* algorithm heuristic function

-We have compared three heuristic functions to see how close to the optimal.
-When the `Manhattan distance` heuristic function is used for A*, the result is not achieved to be optimal.
-Because the it requires the graph to be perfectly align the grid, which mean it will work optimally when the graph can only go four directions (left, right,down, up).
-When the `Euclidean distance` heuristic function is used, the result is optimal compare the google map result.
-Because the Euclidean distance formula is also called **Pythagorean distance**.
-Which we can move not only four directions but also diagonally.
-This can be implied in our graph, since each node is represented at (longitude, latitude).
-Lastly, we also implemented the `haversine formula` as heuristic function for `A star`.
-This give us the same result as Euclidean distance, since it computes the great-circle distance between two points on earth given by their *longitudes* and *latitudes\* .
-This will more predictable and accraucy for our A start function.
+We have compared three heuristic functions to see how close to optimal.
+When the **Manhattan distance** heuristic function is used for A*, the result is not achieved to be optimal.
+Because it requires the graph to be perfectly aligned with the grid, which means it will work optimally when the graph can only go in four directions (left, right, down, up).
+When the Euclidean distance heuristic function is used, the result is optimal comparing with the google map result.
+Because the Euclidean distance formula is also called Pythagorean distance.
+Which we can move not only in four directions, but also diagonally.
+This can be implied in our graph, since each node is represented as a (longitude, latitude) pair.
+Lastly, we also implemented the **haversine formula** as a heuristic function for A-star.
+This gives us the same result as Euclidean distance, since it computes the great-circle distance between two points on earth given by their longitudes and *latitudes* .
+This will be more predictable and accurate for our A start function.

 ### DFS scalability issue

-We also encounter issue when running DFS for walking data set.
-We realize that finding all the simple paths is essential NP-hard problem.
-The DFS will works fine if the node in the map is spare and less.
+We also encounter issue when running DFS for walking data sets.
+We realize that finding all the simple paths is an essential NP-hard problem.
+The DFS will work fine if the node in the map is spare and less.
 However, in our walking data set, we have over 3200 nodes in the UMASS.
 This will cause DFS to run forever since the time complexity will be exponential growth.
 In this case, we decide if two nodes 's distance is over 500m or the number of node of shortest path is over 20.
 We will return the shortest path instead of letting user wait forever to get the response.

 DFS works well in our car data set with over 1000 nodes.
 But we still add the constraint to it to prevent going too deep in the recursive call.
-We pass one more argument of `maxDepth` to allow the DFS only go `maxDepth` depth.
+We pass one more argument of `maxDepth` to allow the DFS to only go `maxDepth` depth.
 And we only need 1000 possible paths, if we have 1000 possible paths in the call stack, we will terminate the DFS.

 > We intensively test the request by using Postman, then compare with result with different percentage limit with max/min elevation gain choice, it works well when it comes to render the path.
 We can see many different path among two points when altering the percentage of shortest path